 Skip to main content

 OpenCode is an open-source terminal-based AI coding agent built by the SST team.
-It is the default recommended runner for RemoteAgent.
 The opencode runner invokes opencode run as a subprocess and supports over 75 AI providers — including GitHub Copilot and local models via Ollama — with no API key required to get started.

 Requirements